Radford-Wright site in 1912 (source) and 2011

 Leg injuries, serious burns

 Funerals for most of the dead were held on March 12th.
-They were timed throughout the day for those who needed to attend multiple services.
+They were spaced throughout the day to make it easier for those who had to attend multiple funerals.

-He quietly answered "guilty" as each of the ten charges were read.
-He then dispassionately described to the court his actions on the night of the Radford-Wright fire.
+In court later that month, Dodds quietly answered "guilty" as each of the ten charges were read.
+He then dispassionately described to the court his actions on the night of the Radford-Wright fire:

-Strolling down Sutherland Avenue that evening, Dodds set a number of small fires.
-When he crossed Main Street he did the same thing behind Radford-Wright, using some hay and bits of cardboard.
-He then retreated across Main street to watch the fire take hold and the firemen arrive.
+Dodds said he set a number of small fires while strolling down Sutherland Avenue that evening.
+When he crossed Main Street, he did the same behind Radford-Wright using some hay and bits of cardboard and then retreated back across Main Street to watch the fire take hold and for firemen to arrive.

-Dodds was sentenced to 15 years on each count, to be served concurrently.
+On March 31, 1913, Dodds was sentenced to 15 years for each arson count, to be served concurrently.
 During his sentencing the magistrate said:

 "You are a menace to the community and in any case you are a dangerous man to have out....
 I will ask the prosecuting attorney to confer with the attorney-general's department as regards to an investigation of your sanity.
 There is little question in my mind but that you will be found to be a monomaniac. "

-Dodds was found to be insane and transferred from Stoney Mountain to the Brandon Asylum.
+Dodds was examined and found to be a "maniac incendiary" and in May 1913 was transferred from Stoney Mountain Penitentiary to the Brandon Asylum.

-In July he made a brief appearance in court to hear the manslaughter charges read against him but, in the end, he never went to trial due to his insanity.
-Instead, six years after going to prison, he was deported back to his native Scotland.
+In July 1913, Dodds was back in court to hear the manslaughter charges read against him but it never went to trial due to his insanity.
+He was instead sent to the Selkirk Asylum for a period of ten years.

 2 comments: